Smid1/CS50-Problem-Sets/README.md

 ### Week 4 - Recover
 Lastly, using JPEG images.
 This algorithm recovers lost images that may be excluded, as removing files always leaves traces.

+### Week 5 - Inheritance
+This week was focused on data structures and this exercise simulates a blood type inheritance.

+That is done by passing a number of generations on a family that should be simulated, in a way that the first generation blood type alleles would be randomly generated and all subsequent member's alleles would be calculated based on that ones.

+### Week 5 - Speller
+The second exercise from week 5 was way more focused on data structures.
+For instance, I had to create a hash function to work in a hash table of words, which would be used as a dictionary to verify if all words in a text are spelled correctly.

+The goal was to make a hash function as fast as possible, without copying it from any other source, in another words, I should create it.

+After that, we would compare our hash function to CS50's staffs' own.

+### Artificial Intelligence Week
+This week was a event focused more on explaining how an AI works, in a language understandable even to non tech area people.
+So, no exercises this time.

 ### Following weeks are being made...